VoodooI2C/VoodooI2C/Documentation/GPIO Pinning.md

 The string or strings you have written down can be in either of two formats:

+- the format is "GPDX_IRQ", where X stands for a number.
+In that case the decimal GPIO Pin Number is X + 144 + 8

 - the format "GPP_YX_IRQ".
 In this format Y stands for a letter that represents the Group and X stands for a decimal number representing the Pad Number.
 Now calculate the decimal GPIO Pin Number for this format as follows:

     - If the Group equals "A", then the GPIO Pin Number equals the Pad Number